-HCC is delivering improvements at eight junctions of the A602 between Stevenage and Ware in response to congestions and sub-standard journey times.
-Construction began in June 2020.

-New or upgraded road connections into the West of Stevenage, North of Stevenage, and South East of Stevenage strategic housing sites may be required.
-This may include upgrading Bessemer Drive and Meadway to provide access to West of Stevenage, adding new road links from North Road and Granby Road to provide access to North of Stevenage, and adding new road links off from the A602 to provide access to South East of Stevenage.

-Options to transform the gateway area between the railway station and Town Centre may include downgrading Lytton Way for bus and taxi use only.
+- 7.5 HCC is delivering improvements at eight junctions of the A602 between Stevenage and Ware in response to congestions and sub-standard journey times.
+Construction began in June 2020. - 7.6 New or upgraded road connections into the West of Stevenage, North of Stevenage, and South East of Stevenage strategic housing sites may be required.
+This may include upgrading Bessemer Drive and Meadway to provide access to West of Stevenage, adding new road links from North Road and Granby Road to provide access to North of Stevenage, and adding new road links off from the A602 to provide access to South East of Stevenage. - 7.7 Options to transform the gateway area between the railway station and Town Centre may include downgrading Lytton Way for bus and taxi use only.

-HCC has secured £19.4 million to deliver A602 capacity and traffic flow upgrades.

-The Council is due to adopt the Stevenage Connection Area Action Plan in summer 2023 and the selected public realm interventions will be funded by the Towns Fund and HCC developer contributions.
+- 7.8 HCC has secured £19.4 million to deliver A602 capacity and traffic flow upgrades. - 7.9 Selected public realm interventions will be funded by the Towns Fund and HCC developer contributions.